NullnessLiteGroup/junit4/README.md

 | NullAway with annotations added by Infer Nullity | Nullaway_Intellij |
 | NullAway with annotations required for the Nullness Checker | Nullaway_nc |
 | NullAway with annotations required for NullnessLite | Nullaway_nl |

+## Edits in the Source Files
+We only added additional Comments that provides infomation for our evaluation process.
+For more infomation, please look at the Evaluation section in our project's [report](https://github.com/weifanjiang/Nullness_Lite/blob/master/reports/week10/Report-10.pdf).